dekarrin/ictiobus/docs/ictcc.md

 detailed log of the tokens found by the lexer can be printed by enabling lexer debug mode with the -l/--debug-lexer flag.
 The parser supports a similar output mode, although it tends to be a bit more verbose than the lexer's; this is enabled with the -p/--debug-parser flag.
+The SDTS output mode is enabled with the -s/--debug-sdts flag.

 By default, a diagnostics binary expects to receive UTF-8 encoded text that is accepted by the grammar.
 If certain preprocessing steps generally are done to